JemRF/RF-Documentation/pages/wifidocs/wifi-rf-gw-setup.md

 folder: mydoc
 ---
 ## Introduction
 The WiFi Wireless Gateway (WiFi Gateway) receives messages from the Wireless sensors and sends them to the JemRF Monitoring service.
 This eliminates the need for a Raspberry PI computer and all that extra overhead.
 You can also connect to the our legacy service PrivateEyePi.
-The Gateway provides an easy to use tool to get your wireless sensors online free of configuring and programming a computer first.<br />
+The Gateway provides an easy to use tool to get your wireless sensors online free of configuring and programming a computer first.
+If you want to your one of our free monitoring services, and do not have an account with us, Step 3 will tell you how to get that setup.
+As part of the Setup you will need the monitoring token.
+If you are going to use with your applications, then you can skip Step 3.

 ## Setup Details
 The configuration page for the WiFi Gateway is very similar to the WiFi IoT Sensor.